pavelshahriar/ongikar/README.md

 In bengali Ongikar means promise.
-This api based web app will help the end users keep track of which local market merchant is not keeping its promise by providing promised services to its customers.
+This api based web app will help the create revolutions in bengali community by making people more and more inclined to keeping their promises made !

 ## Tech Stack :